fnrg-nfv/backup-deep/doc/readme.md

 - Location of active instance;
 - Location of stand-by instance;
 - ~~The link from start server to active instance;~~
 - ~~The link from active instance to end server;~~
 - ~~The link from start server to stand-by instance;~~
 - ~~The link from stand-by instance to end server;~~
 - ~~The link from active instance to stand-by instance.~~

+## Reward

+Mainly three components:

+- If this SFC is **accepted**;
+- If this SFC's active instance placed good or not;
+- If this SFC's stand-by instance placed good or not.

+So how to determine an instance is placed good or not?
+We should consider a function which can compute this, this function has four main parameters:

+- The placed server's **computing resource**;
+- The **active** area;
+- The **max** computing resource of all stand-by instances;
+- The number of stand-by instances placed on this server.

 # Others